YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 - ✅ Blockages are automatically loaded on application start
 - ✅ Blockages are displayed on the map as red circles/areas
 - ✅ Blockage list panel is visible in the bottom-right corner
+- ✅ Blockage list can be minimized and expanded
+- ✅ Minimize button (▼/▲) is functional
 - ✅ Blockage list shows names and descriptions
-- ✅ Blockage count is displayed
+- ✅ Blockage count is displayed in the header
 - ✅ "No blockages found" message appears when no blockages exist
 - ✅ List updates automatically when blockages are added/deleted
+- ✅ Compact design with modern styling

 ### Pass/Fail Criteria